laran/cassandra/doc/source/cql/definitions.rst

 Prepared Statements
 ^^^^^^^^^^^^^^^^^^^

 CQL supports *prepared statements*.
-Prepared statements are an optimization that allows to parse a query only once but execute it multiple times with different concrete values.
+Prepared statements are an optimization that allows a query to be parsed only once but execute it multiple times with different concrete values.

 Any statement that uses at least one bind marker (see :token:`bind_marker`) will need to be *prepared*.
-After which the statement can be *executed* by provided concrete values for each of its marker.
-The exact details of how a statement is prepared and then executed depends on the CQL driver used and you should refer to your driver documentation.
+Once prepared, the statement can be *executed* by providing concrete values for each of its markers.
+The exact details of how a statement is prepared and then executed depends on the CQL driver used.
+Refer to your driver documentation for details.